stellar/slingshot/zkvm/docs/zkvm-blockchain.md

 arrives,
 it is
 [applied](#apply-block)
-to the current state to produce an new, updated state.
+to the current state to produce a new, updated state.

 The blockchain state contains: